khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

      1. [ ] If you’re a community contributor, please consider [transfering ownership of your draft file](https://help.figma.com/hc/en-us/articles/360040530853) to the maintainer so they can move it to our archive, along with its version history and comments.
 1. [ ] **Assignee** (or Maintainer, for community contributions): If it’s a new pattern or a significant change, add an agenda item to the next UX weekly call to inform the team.
-1. [ ] **Assignee**: When applicable, [create an MR in this repository][new-gitlab-ui-mr] and apply the "component-guideline" template to create or update the component’s documentation page.
-If you do not have capacity, [create an issue in this repository using the "Component documentation" issue template][pajamas-component-documentation-template].
+1. [ ] **Assignee**: When applicable, add or update relevant documentation and create an MR with your changes using the `Documentation` MR template.
+If you do not have the capacity, [create another issue using the `Component documentation` issue template][issue-component-template] so we don't forget about it.
+Mark the new issue as related to this one.
 Bring the issue to your team planning session for prioritization and scheduling.
+1. [ ] **Assignee**: When applicable, [create a GitLab UI issue using the `Component` issue template][gitlab-ui-component-template] to build or update the component code.
 Mark the new issue as related to this one.
-1. [ ] **Assignee**: When applicable, [create an issue in GitLab UI using the "Component" issue template][gitlab-ui-component-template] to build or update the component code.
 Bring the issue to your team planning session for prioritization and scheduling.
-Mark the new issue as related to this one.
 1. [ ] **Assignee**: 🎉 Congrats, you made it!
 You can now close this issue.

 /label ~"UX" ~"Figma"